-In addition, the Buyer may, subject to appropriate arrangements being in place, rely on the CDD carried out by the Seller, the MLA or the Agent on the Borrower.
-The circumstances in which it is appropriate for a Buyer to rely on the CDD carried out by the Seller, the MLA or the Agent include (but are not limited to):
+In addition, the Buyer may, subject to appropriate arrangements being in place, rely on the CDD carried out by the Seller on the Borrower.
+The circumstances in which it is appropriate for a Buyer to rely on the CDD carried out by the Seller include (but are not limited to):

-- when the Borrower is determined to present a low degree of risk from a money laundering and terrorist financing perspective such that SDD measures may be applied; - where the Buyer is not required to advance new monies to the Borrower in respect of the Facility; - the Buyer is not aware that the identity of the Borrower, or the Borrower's beneficial owner, has changed since the Facility was originally entered into; and/or - there has been no substantial lapse of time between the date when the Seller, the MLA or the Agent undertook CDD on the Borrower and the date of the trade.
+- when the Borrower is determined to present a low degree of risk from a money laundering and terrorist financing perspective such that SDD measures may be applied; - where the Buyer is not required to advance new monies to the Borrower in respect of the Facility; and/or - where there has been no substantial lapse of time between the date when the Seller undertook CDD on the Borrower and the date of the trade.